 The reason why this track is so controversial, however, is because Prince hints at an unsettling sexual relationship with his sister.
-On ‘Sister’, The Purple One sings about the sexual awakening he received from his sister who was twice his age when he was 16.
-“She showed me where it’s supposed to go / A blowjob doesn’t mean blow / Incest is everything it’s said to be,” he sings, later adding: ‘She only wanted to turn me out / She took a whip to me until I shout / ‘Oh, motherfuckers just a motherfucker, can’t you understand?‘”
+On ‘Sister’, The Purple One sings about the sexual awakening he received from his sister, who was twice his age when he was 16.
+“She showed me where it’s supposed to go / A blowjob doesn’t mean blow / Incest is everything it’s said to be,” he sings, later adding: “She only wanted to turn me out / She took a whip to me until I shout / ‘Oh, motherfuckers just a motherfucker, can’t you understand?”.

-Prince was always an artist who liked to keep his cards close to his chest so it is somewhat impossible to work out what is real and what isn’t — which is a testament to the mystique of the character he created.
+Prince was always an artist who liked to keep his cards close to his chest, so it is somewhat impossible to work out what is real and what isn’t — which is a testament to the mystique of the character he created.
 In 1983, in a conversation with Musician, however, he insisted that ‘Sister’ is serious.
 “All the stuff on the record is true experiences and things that have occurred around me and the way I feel about things,” he said.
 “I wasn’t laughing when I did it, so I don’t suppose it was intended that way.”

 “That’s why I stopped doing interviews.
 I started and I stopped abruptly because of that.
 People weren’t taking me seriously and I was being misunderstood.
 Everything I said they didn’t believe anyway.
 They didn’t believe my name.
 They didn’t believe anything,” he vehemently added.

-Prince famously blurred the lines between art and reality so impressively that even his insistence that this song was based on reality is still hard to tell whether it was factual or, conversely, it was just an attempt to whip up as much controversy as possible.
+Prince famously blurred the lines between art and reality so impressively that even his insistence that this song was based on fact is still difficult to tell whether it was factual or, conversely, it was just an attempt to whip up as much controversy as possible.
 If this song is, in fact, fictional, then it shows that there would be no stopping Prince in his quest for breaking down social norms and ‘Sister’ is proof that even he would sometimes miss the mark.